March 28, 20267 min read

 Dictate commands, scripts, and git operations.

-Once you're comfortable with casing and symbols, you can dictate complete code structures:
+Once casing and symbols click, you can dictate entire statements:

 You say